enkidevs/curriculum/linux/user-and-file-management/pipelines/difference-between-redirection-and-pipe.md

 ---
 ## Quiz

- ### which of the following is not a valid command?
+### Which of the following is not a valid command?

 Pick the option that would throw an error.

-answers:
+???

-  - cat enki.txt > grep "enki"
+* cat enki.txt > grep "enki"
-  - cat enki.txt | grep "enki"
+* cat enki.txt | grep "enki"
-  - ls -l > enki.txt && cat < enki.txt
+* ls -l > enki.txt && cat < enki.txt
-  - grep "enki" < enki.txt
+* grep "enki" < enki.txt